-- Form no. INC-9 from each subscriber and first directors, on appropriate stamp paper of the State and duly notarized.
+- Form no. INC-9 form each subscriber and first directors, on appropriate stamp paper of the State and duly notarized.

 Q3.
-Can a company with unlimited liability be registered a Section 8 Company?
+Can a company with unlimited liability be registered as a Section 8 Company?

 Q4.
-Is it mandatory that the name of Section 8 company shall include the words like Foundation, Forum, Association, Federation etc.?
+Is it mandatory that the name of Section 8 company shall include words like Foundation, Forum, Association, Federation, etc.?

 Ans.
 Yes.
-As per rule 8(7) of the Companies (Incorporation) Rules, 2014, for the Companies under Section 8 of the Act, the name shall include the words foundation, Forum, Association, Federation and the like etc.
+As per rule 8(7) of the Companies (Incorporation) Rules, 2014, for the Companies under Section 8 of the Act, the name shall include the foundation of the word, Forum, Association, Federation, and the like, etc.